 - Moss and Rot – because wood is an organic material, wood roofs are more at risk of breaking down if they’re located in a cool or damp area.
 If part of your roof is always shade-covered, it is more likely to experience moss or wood-rot.
 This can eat away and weaken your roof surface until it begins to fail and leak.

 Are wood roofs legal in Colorado?

 Certain cities and counties are no longer allowing new wood shake roofs to be put on existing homes.
+Many local covenant-controlled HOAs are also no longer allowing wood shake roofs in their communities.
 This is mainly because of the high winds we receive, and the dry air that creates a larger fire risk than in most states.
 You may also find that your homeowners insurance premium is higher with a wood shake roof for the same reason.
 Some cities and counties do still allow wood roofs, and we can help you understand your local building code if your preference is wood shake.

 What are my options for replacing my existing wood shake roof?

 One of the benefits of a wood shake roof is the timeless charm they provide.
 The good news is you can achieve the same effect with alternative roofing materials.
 Some of our favorite options include: